 acts on each particle.
-This type of space correlated noise was introduced in Physics to describe small scale motion in a turbulent fluid, like in the famous Kraichnan's model of the sixties.
-The physical intuition in this case, for equation \eqref{SDE 1}, is that the particles are embedded in a turbulent fluid with velocity $v(t, x)$.
+This type of space correlated noise was introduced in physics to describe small scale motion in a turbulent fluid, as in the famous Kraichnan model of the sixties.
+The physical intuition in this case, for equation \eqref {SDE 1}, is that the particles are embedded in a turbulent fluid with velocity $v(t, x)$.
 Each particle is subject to the transport effect of the fluid and to the motion caused by the interaction with the other particles.
 Among other examples, we may also think of the case of smoothed point vortices (think of relatively large scale vortex structures in ocean or atmosphere), subject to the transport effect of each other (the interaction) and of a background, small scale, turbulent perturbation.
-Instead of considering all fluid scales as a whole, described by classical equations of fluid dynamics, one could try, phenomenologically, to separate the large scale vortex structures from the small scale more irregular fluctuations and consider the small scales modeled independently a priori, and the vortices just influencing each other and influenced by the small scales, without feedback on small scales.
-In such an example, to fit with the assumptions of model \eqref{SDE 1}, we have to assume that the interaction between vortices is described by a smoothed Biot-Savart kernel, since the singularity of the true Biot-Savart kernel introduces additional diffculties which cannot be handled with the techniques of this paper.
-Opposite to such kind of applications, the more classical model \eqref{classical_system} is more suitable when each particle has its own internal origin of randomness (like certain living organisms) or the external sources of randomness can be considered as totally uncorrelated at the scale of the particles, like for very light macroscopic particles interacting with the molecules of a gas.
+Instead of considering all fluid scales as a whole, described by classical equations of fluid dynamics, one could try, phenomenologically, to separate the large scale vortex structures from the small scale more irregular fluctuations and consider the small scales modeled independently a priori, and the vortices just influencing each other and influenced by the small scales without feedback on small scales.
+In such an example, to fit with the assumptions of model \eqref{SDE 1}, we have to assume that the interaction between vortices is described by a smoothed Biot--Savart kernel since the singularity of the true Biot--Savart kernel introduces additional difficulties which cannot be handled with the techniques of this paper.
+On the other hand, the more classical model \eqref{classical_system} is more suitable when each particle has its own internal origin of randomness (like certain living organisms) or the external sources of randomness can be considered to be totally uncorrelated at the scale of the particles, like for very light macroscopic particles interacting with the molecules of a gas.